 “Art is proof of work, whether Whistler's "Nocturne" or an Abstract Expressionist act of heroism.
 There must be something to own, a parsable product of labour that represents the potential to exponentially multiply the value of an investment of time by the artist and cryptocurrency of the collector.” - Rhea Myers

 Beeple’s ‘The First 5000 Days’ sold for $69,346,250 on March 12, 2021.
 Buyer MetaKovan explained his rationale behind the purchase as such:

 When you think of high-valued NFTs, this one is going to be pretty hard to beat.
 And here’s why — it represents 13 years of everyday work.
 Techniques are replicable and skill is surpassable, but the only thing you can’t hack digitally is time. — MetaKovan, Christies Press Release

-In Proof of Work I probe this understanding of value, creating images where the visual is directly correlated with the effort required for production.
+In Proof of Work I probe this understanding of art, creating images where the effort required to produce a work is directly correlated with visual density.
 Each series begins with a 1x1px canvas, which doubles each day of production.
-This doubling allows the images to reflect distinguishably different degrees of effort, and provides a mechanism which ensures scarcity; each series ends when one image cannot be completed in one day.
+This doubling allows the series to reflect distinguishably different degrees of effort, and provides a mechanism which ensures scarcity; each series ends when one image cannot be completed in one day.

 The images are generated in a custom application, wherein one keystroke or tap produces one graphic pixel.
 Each gesture requires a physiologically bounded amount of time, and so the visual density of pixels in the image correlates directly to a fixed amount of expended effort.
 As the scale of the task increases, the challenge of consistency becomes overwhelming, patterns and flaws appearing in the generated images.